-BMP, JPEG...
-Capture the image as a bitmap or JPEG, see BMP,
+BMP, JPEG Images

-JPEG... for more details.
+JPEG for more details.
+BMP, JPEG

-Postscript Generate a Postscript or PDF image, see Postscript for more details.
+Postscript Generate a Postscript or PDF image, see Postscript

+Postscript for more details.
+Background
-Background This option can be used to set an image as the

-background for each graph, see Background for
+Background This option can be used to set an image as the background for each graph, see Background for more details.

-more details.

-Images

-BMP, JPEG ...

-Postscript Background